Avian Influenza

 2023-10-25-h5n1-map

-Highly pathogenic avian influenza H5N1 was first discovered in Hong Kong in 1996.
+Highly pathogenic avian influenza H5N1 was first discovered in 1996 in China and caused the first fatalities in 1997 in Hong Kong.
 The new variant H5N1 clade 2.3.4.4b has spread from Europe around the world since its discovery in 2020.
 The map shows confirmed H5N1 infections of any clade in mammals and birds in late 2022 and 2023.

 Sources are EDCD, FAO, and WOAH.